 - The LPNO methods obligatorily make use of the RI approximation.
-Hence, a correlation fit set must be provided. - For DLPNO-CCSD presently only the closed-shell variants are available. - Besides the closed-shell version which uses a RHF or RKS reference determinant there is an open-shell version for high-spin open-shell molecules (see original paper) using an UHF or UKS reference determinant build from quasi-restricted orbitals (QROs, see section 7.8.3).
+Hence, a correlation fit set must be provided. - For DLPNO-CCSD and DLPNO-CCSD(T) presently only the closed-shell variants are available. - Besides the closed-shell version which uses a RHF or RKS reference determinant there is an open-shell version for high-spin open-shell molecules (see original paper) using an UHF or UKS reference determinant build from quasi-restricted orbitals (QROs, see section 7.8.3).
 Since the results of the current open-shell version are slightly less accurate than that of the closed-shell version it is mandatory to specify if you want to use the closed-shell or open-shell version for calculations of closed-shell systems, i.e. always put the "RHF" ("RKS") or "UHF" ("UKS") keyword in the simple keyword line.
 Open-shell systems can be of course only treated by the open-shell version.
-Do not mix results of the closed- and open-shell version (e.g. if you calculate reaction energies of a reaction in which both closed- and open-shell molecules take part, you should use the open-shell version throughout). - Triples will become available in the next ORCA release. - F12-variants will become available in the foreseeable future. - Parallelization is done. - There are three thresholds that can be user controlled that can all be adjusted in the %mdci block: (a) T{CutPNO} controls the number of PNOs per electron pair.
+Do not mix results of the closed- and open-shell version (e.g. if you calculate reaction energies of a reaction in which both closed- and open-shell molecules take part, you should use the open-shell version throughout). - F12-variants will become available in the foreseeable future. - Parallelization is done. - There are three thresholds that can be user controlled that can all be adjusted in the %mdci block: (a) T{CutPNO} controls the number of PNOs per electron pair.
 This is the most critical parameter and has a default value of 3.33e-7. (b) $T{CutPairs}$ controls a perturbative selection of significant pairs and has a default value of 1e-4. (c) T{CutMKN} is a technical parameter and controls the size of the fit set for each electron pair.
 It has a default value of 1e-3.
 All of these default values are conservative.
 Hence, no adjustment of these parameters is necessary.
 All DLPNO-CCSD truncations are bound to these three truncation parameters and should not be touched (Hence they are also not documented :-)). - LPNO-VCEPA/n (n=1,2,3) methods are only available in the open-shell version yet. - LPNO variants of the parameterized coupled cluster methods (pCCSD, see section 7.8.1) are also available (e.g. LPNO-pCCSD/1a and LPNO-pC CSD/2a). - The LPNO methods reproduce the canonical energy differences typically better than 1 kcal/mol.
 This accuracy exists over large parts of the potential energy surface.
 Tightening TCutPairs to 1e-5 gives more accurate results but also leads to significantly longer computation times. - Potential energy surfaces are virtually but not perfectly smooth (like any method that involves cut-offs).
-Numerical gradient calculations have been attempted and reported to have been succesful. - The LPNO methods do work together with RIJCOSX, RI-JK and also with ANO basis sets and basis set extrapolation.
-They also work for conventional integral handling.
+Numerical gradient calculations have been attempted and reported to have been succesful.

-(LPNO3-CCSD, also in the open-shell version) which avoids neglecting the dressing of the external exchange operator.
+6As a technical detail: The closed-shell LPNO QCISD and CCSD come in two technical variants - LPNO1-CEPA/QCISD/CCSD and LPNO2-CEPA/CCSD/QCISD.
+The '2' variants consume less disk space but are also slightly less accurate than the '1' variants.
+This is discussed in the original paper in the case of QCISD and CCSD.
+For the sake of accuracy, the '1' variants are the default.
+In those cases, where '1' can still be performed, the computational efficiency of both approaches is not grossly different.
+For LPNO CCSD there is also a third variant (LPNO3-CCSD, also in the open-shell version) which avoids neglecting the dressing of the external exchange operator.
 However, the results do not differ significantly from variant 1 but the calculations will become more expensive.
 Thus it is not recommend to use variant 3.
 Variant 2 is not available in the open-shell version.